Ho0dLuM/multiple-github/README.md

      $ take .ssh (Mac)
      $ mkdir .ssh && cd .ssh (Ubuntu)
 2. When you're prompted to "Enter a file in which to save the key" use the same name as during the command, WORK or PERSONAL.
 3. When you're prompted to "Enter a password", this is to protect the private key that is generated.
 Press enter to skip (not recommended) or choose a password.
-If you try to access that private ssh key it will prompt you for the password you chose when you created it (Do not share your Private Key).
 4. $ ssh-keygen -t rsa -b 4096 -C WORK
 5. $ ssh-keygen -t rsa -b 4096 -C PERSONAL
 ```
+> Note: If you try to access that private ssh key it will prompt you for the password you chose when you created it (Do not share your Private Key).

 The above commands will create the following files in the .ssh folder:

 * WORK